 (3) The arbitrator may require the worker to participate in a return to work program other than that proposed by or on behalf of a party to the application.

-[Section 156B inserted by No. 42 of 2004 s.
+[Section 156B inserted: No. 42 of 2004 s.
 118.]

 157. Information about injury management